 "People have to be extra careful with things like campfires, catalytic converters," Ochoa says.
 "We can't control the lightning, but we can control our actions."

-Editor's Note: This story has been updated since its original publication on Aug.
-18, 2009.
+Editor's note: This story has been updated since it was first published in August 2009.